mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/animated_brushes.rst

 Question
 --------

-I was messing with the brushes and noticed there is like an option for it being "animated".
+I was messing with the brushes and noticed there is an option for them to be "animated".
 What does it mean and how do I use it?

-Basically, they’re what is officially called an ‘image hose’, and they’re quite fun.
-They are basically a brush-tip with multiple image files.
+Basically, they're what are officially called ‘image hoses’, and they're quite fun.
+They are basically brush-tips with multiple image files.

 The typical way to make them is to first draw the ‘frames’ on a small canvas, per layer: